 Annual Tsuan Hua Feng Lecture

-We are pleased to announce that Dr. Desmond Lawler is this year's lecturer.
+Dr. Desmond Lawler presented the 2018 Annual Tsuan Hua Feng Lecture.
 He is a Professor at the Department of Civil, Architectural, and Environmental Engineering at the University of Texas Austin.

 Please join us for this gathering of water practitioners, Feng family members, faculty, and students of the Environmental and Water Resources Engineering Program and the University of Massachusetts Amherst community, including friends and alumni.

-The 2018 Tsuan Hua Feng Distinguished Lecture will be held on
+The 2018 Tsuan Hua Feng Distinguished Lecture was held on

 Thursday, October 4, 2018 at 4:00 PM in Great Hall, Old Chapel.